The Illinois River Bluffs

 The Illinois River Bluffs counts more than 700 separate emergent wetlands, land covered with water shallow enough that plants rooted in the water grow mainly above it.
 The largest such wetland (in the Marshall County Conservation Area near Chillicothe) is 74 acres, but the average wetland is 3.1 acres.
 The forested wetlands of the Illinois River Bluffs include more than 800 separate parcels with a mean size of 13.8 acres—considerably smaller than the 500 acres thought necessary to provide safe breeding habitat for many forest birds.

 Exotics Several of the plants and animals found today in the Illinois River Bluffs are not native to the region.
-Two percent of the bird species and 4% of the mammals, as well as 21% of the vascular plants (205 of 996 species) were introduced to the region.
+Two percent of the bird species and 4 percent of the mammals, as well as 21 percent of the vascular plants (205 of 996 species) were introduced to the region.
 An example is multi-flora rose, one of 25 introduced plant species that conservationists consider invasive.
 Another pest is garlic mustard, which has crowded out native spring woodland wild-flowers across central Illinois.
 Some plants, however, because of their particular growing characteristics, have not been harmed by the newcomers.
 Most of the prize-winning hauls of morel mushrooms are made from stands of multiflora rose.